momentum-mod/docs/content/docs/commands/mom_zone_start_setlook.md

 ---
 title: mom_zone_start_setlook
+categories:
-category: command
+  - command
+optional_params:
+  - Yaw in degrees
+requires_mapping: true
 tags:
   - zones
   - trigger
-optional_params:
-  - Yaw in degrees
-requires_mapping: true
 ---

+# mom_zone_start_setlook

 Sets the angle the player is looking towards when teleporting to the start zone.
 Takes in yaw in degrees or uses your current looking angle.